-Types of Back Pain and How to Manage them
+Types of Back Pain and How to Manage Them

 - Back pain is a common problem experienced by people of all ages.
 Problems associated with back pain can be debilitating and uncomfortable.1 Understanding your back pain can help you to find the best way to manage it.

 What is back pain?